 The cownose ray is a brown, kite-shaped ray with a long, whip-like tail.
-It visits the Chesapeake Bay’s shallow waters in summer.
+It is a highly migratory species along the Atlantic Coast that visits the Chesapeake Bay’s shallow waters in summer each year to give birth and mate.

 The cownose ray's kite-shaped body has a wingspan of up to three feet and can weigh as much as 50 pounds.
 It varies in color from brown to olive green with a whitish belly and a long, brown tail that looks like a whip.
 Its squared, indented snout resembles a cow’s nose.